 The diversity in experiences is one of the first things that attracted me to Mexico City.
 Its vibrant energy kept me there for nearly six months.
 In that time, I found it impossible to see and do everything I had hoped to.
-Still, you can enjoy a great deal within a short period due to the close proximity of many major attractions.
+Still, you can enjoy a great deal within a short period due to the close proximity of many major attractions in Mexico City.

 Even before it was called Mexico City by the Spanish who conquered the region, the former Aztec city known as México-Tenochtitlán had grown to become the most powerful city in Mesoamerica.
 Now, serving as a modern economic hub, it is home to a diverse community of people from around the world.
 Built upon the ancient lake bed, this city is brimming with history, breathtaking architecture, world-class art and museums, limitless entertainment, and some of best street food that will ever hit your tastebuds.